hychn/hychn.github.io/md/A.study_guide.md

 # Free notes

 ## A new style of note taking
+* In general, keep the things as simple as possible
 * Adding a high level view of just definitions and connections

 ## Stress